 Substantially limits means: Restricted in performing a major life activity as compared to most students in the general population.
 The 504 team may consider the condition, manner, or duration under which the student performs a particular major life activity as compared to most students in the general population.
 The determination of whether an impairment substantially limits a major life activity shall be made without regard to the ameliorative effects of mitigating measures, except for ordinary eyeglasses or contact lenses.
 “Ordinary eyeglasses or contact lenses” means lenses that are intended to fully correct visual acuity or eliminate refractive error.

-Surrogate Parent is an individual appointed by the TCSD Section 504 Coordinator to represent the 504 rights of the student in the 504 team process. n order that educational records can be shared with the surrogate parent, this shall be an individual with whom the student lives in a home with no parent present.
+Surrogate Parent is an individual appointed by the TCSD Section 504 Coordinator to represent the 504 rights of the student in the 504 team process.
+I

 Work Day means Monday through Friday, except for TCSD holidays and days when TCSD school-based administrative staff are not contracted to work.